 Directory Description Target Command prefix PREFIX/sdcc/non-free/include/pic16 PIC16 specific non-free headers Compiler -I PREFIX/sdcc/non-free/lib/pic16 PIC16 specific non-free libraries Linker -L stack This forces the code generator to initialize the stack & frame pointers at a specific address.
 This is an ad hoc solution for cases where no STACK directive is available in the linker script or gplink is not instructed to create a stack section.

 4.7.6 Pragmas

 The PIC16 port currently supports the following pragmas:

 The stack pragma should be used only once in a project.
-Multiple pragmas may result in indeterminate behaviour of the program.2 bottom_address is the lower bound of the stack section.
-The stack pointer initially will point at address (bottom_address+stack_size-1).
+Multiple pragmas may result in indeterminate behaviour of the program.

 The format is as follows: